AMolina80/herring_snapshotESP/README.md

 ### 02_intermediates

-Updated indicator time series data...only duration was updated at this time
+Updated indicator time series data...only optimal temperature was updated at this time

 ### 03_outputs

-Combined CSV of all data used in the snapshot
+Combined CSV & rda of all data included in the snapshot

 ### 04_scripts

-There are individual scripts to create the various indicators....don't use those Use the script called "" to create and save plots and indicator time series Function script for the plotting - use plt_herring_function
+There are individual scripts to create or plot the various indicators....don't use those First use update_tempduration_indicator to pull latest year of data and update --> save that to intermediates Then run the script called create_indicator_data to create and save plots (to images) \
+  This script also saves out the combined indicator time series into the outputs folder Function script for the plotting - use plt_herring_function

 ### 05_images